Last Updated: March 11th, 2019

-You can ask your employer to issue you meal coupons (like Sodexo) those are not taxable up to 2600 per month.
+You can ask your employer to issue your meal coupons (like Sodexo) those are not taxable up to Rs.
+2600 per month.

-Check with your employer if they have car lease policy.
-In that case, you will not be allowed to take advantage of Daily Travel Allowance, and you can drive company leased car to save tax on car EMI & fuel.
+Check with your employer if they have a car lease policy.
+In that case, you can drive the company leased car to save tax on car EMI & fuel.

-Only applicable for employees of public sector company or authority established under Center or State Govt.
+Only applicable for employees of public sector company or of authority established under Center or State Govt.

-If any employee takes voluntarily retirement then the amount received is non-taxable with the upper limit of 5 lacs.
+If any employee takes voluntary retirement then the amount received is non-taxable with the upper limit of 5 lakhs.